 Television network Fusion has joined the coalition of news media companies partnering with Virginia Tech to test small unmanned aerial systems (UAS).

-between the coalition and Virginia Tech is designed to conduct controlled safety testing of a series of real-life scenarios where the news media could use small UAS technology to gather the news.
+The partnership between the coalition and Virginia Tech is designed to conduct controlled safety testing of a series of real-life scenarios where the news media could use small UAS technology to gather the news.

 With its news and information programming focused on an increasingly diverse millennial audience, Fusion will add important perspective to the cooperative effort, the coalition says.